2024 Intuit Financial Literacy Survey

 Findings at a glance:

-- Many women face barriers to financial success, with 55% wanting to improve their financial literacy, and just 15% of small business owners feeling very confident in their financial knowledge before launching a business.
+• Many women face barriers to financial success, with 55% of women surveyed wanting to improve their financial literacy, and just 15% of women small business owners feeling very confident in their financial knowledge before launching a business.

-- Financial insecurity is a pressing concern, with only 38% of women having at least 3 months of savings and 19% of women-owned businesses possessing adequate cash reserves to navigate unforeseen financial challenges.
+• Financial insecurity is a pressing concern, with only 38% of women having 3 or more months of savings and 19% of women-owned businesses possessing adequate cash reserves to navigate unforeseen financial challenges for 6+ months.

-- Financial stress is widespread, affecting 57% of consumers, with women (61%) and Gen Z (71%) disproportionately impacted; plus, nearly a quarter of small business owners (23%) feel less financially confident than their peers — and among women, this rises to 26%.
+• Financial stress is widespread, affecting 57% of consumers surveyed, with women (61%) and Gen Z (71%) disproportionately impacted; plus, nearly a quarter of small business owners (23%) feel less financially confident than their peers — and among women, this rises to 26%.

 The financial confidence gap is holding women back

 Financial literacy can be a gateway to achieving both personal and professional goals.
 But survey data indicates the gender gap in financial confidence persists.
-While half of all consumers indicate a desire for a deeper understanding of their finances (52%), more women are affected by this knowledge gap than men.
-More than 1 in 2 women (55%) said “I wish I understood more about my finances, but I don’t know where to start” versus 49% of men.
-This gap leaves women struggling to achieve life goals, such as saving for retirement (51%), reducing debt (41%), and balancing daily expenses (41%).
+While half of all consumers surveyed indicate a desire for a deeper understanding of their finances (52%), more women are affected by this knowledge gap than men.
+More than 1 in 2 women surveyed (55%) said “I wish I understood more about my finances, but I don’t know where to start” versus 49% of men.
+This gap makes it more difficult for such women to achieve life goals, such as saving for retirement (51%), reducing debt (41%), and balancing daily expenses (41%).

 The gender divide on financial (in)security

 The survey reveals other financial disparities between men and women.
-For example, only 38% of women say they have enough savings to cover at least 3 months of expenses, trailing behind men at 47%.
-The situation is especially urgent for younger consumers, with just 28% having a sufficient financial cushion.
+For example, only 38% of women say they have enough savings to cover 3 or more months of expenses, trailing behind men at 47%.
+The situation is especially urgent for younger consumers, with just 28% having a sufficient financial cushion of 3 or more months of savings.
 Banking decisions can significantly impact financial preparedness, but a clear gender divide emerges here, too.
 With less savings, women are keeping a closer eye on their wallets when choosing a bank — with account maintenance and transaction fees being their primary concern (52%).
-On the flipside, men are most concerned about a bank’s reputation and stability (53%).
+On the flipside, men are most concerned about a bank's reputation and stability (53%).

 The heavy toll of financial stress